ObiruLabs/stap/README.md

   * If JS changes are made, increment version in application.js to update its hash.
   * In the terminal, run ` grunt `
 3. Stage generated assets from ` /dist `
-4. Update DonationForm_HooksController's cancel URL to use production site instead of local.
-5. Commit change
+4. Commit change
-6. Tag the commit to be deployed
+5. Tag the commit to be deployed

 New Deployments
 -----------